dfalster/baad/extra/contributing.md

 	* `studyMetadata.csv`: description of the methods used to collect the data.
 	* `studyRef.bib`: reference for the study, in [bibtex format](http://en.wikipedia.org/wiki/BibTeX#Examples).

 It may help to download one of the [existing datasets](https://github.com/dfalster/baad/tree/master/data) and use it as a template for your own files.
-Note,

 ![baadworkflow](../ms/Figure2.png)
 **Figure 1** Workflow for building the BAAD.
 Data from each study is processed in the same way, using a standardised set of input files, resulting in a single dataset with a common format.